upendra657/portfolio-website/README.md

 3. Make your changes and commit them: `git commit -m "Add feature"`
 4. Push to the branch: `git push origin feature/your-feature`
 5. Create a pull request.

-## License
-This project is licensed under the MIT License.
-Feel free to use and modify it for your own portfolio.